On Serre Intersection Multiplicity Conjecture: Introduction

 In \cite{GS1} Gillet and Soul\'e conclude with a similar theory of Chow groups with supports of regular rings (more general complete intersection rings).
 That is on a regular scheme $X$ with closed subvarieties $Y,Z$ there exists a pairing

-Similar to $K_0$ with supports $\bigoplus_Y CH_Y^*(X)_{\mathbb{Q}}$ would be a ring with unit $[X]$.
+The $\bigoplus_Y CH_Y^*(X)_{\mathbb{Q}}$ is a ring with unit $[X]$.
 Their strategy is use a $K$-theory with support of $\gamma$-filtration.
 However the intersection theory with support obliges to extend the coefficients to $\mathbb{Q}$.
 In fact, they establish an isomorphism

 Using reduction to the diagonal one shows that the intersection product agrees with the previously defined product, \cite{GS1}.
-Intersection theory on singular varieties can be explained using supports and deformation to the normal cone, see section 5 in this text.

-We Shall work with families of closed subsets of a scheme which are closed under taking subsets and finite unions.
-Let $\Phi$ be such a family on the scheme $X$.
-Similar to section 3, define